sathees-palanisamy/AI-Powered-Regex-Pattern-Generator/Readme.md

 # AI Powered Regex Pattern Generator

 A full-stack application that generates regex patterns from natural language descriptions and sample patterns using Google's Gemini AI.
 Built with React (Vite) frontend and Node.js/Express backend with **LangGraph workflow orchestration**.
+Also includes an MCP (Model Context Protocol) server for tool integration.

 ## 🚀 Features